tonykakuuu/CheapSaber/readme.md

 # CheapSaber
 Building a lightsaber for under 25€ (electronics only) from cheap Chinese parts.
 It does have a draw animation and can shift between multiple color presets.
-For the shell of the saber, there are a multitde of different methods to build one.
+For the shell of the saber, there are a multitude of different methods to build one.
 I chose [this](https://www.punishedprops.com/2019/12/16/ros-lightsaber/) model by Bill Doran from punishedprops, licensed under Creative Commons (4.0 International License).
-I also included it in the repository, for archival purposes.
 The BOM only includes electronic parts, not the parts for whatever outer shell you choose to build.

 ## BOM
 Note: Some of these parts are best purchased in bulk.